Jocabin/jocabin/README.md

-Hi, I'm Yaakov, French web developer.
+Hi, I'm Yaakov, French web developer who master all the **usefull** web technologies and concepts.

 I'm learning real programming languages like C, Go, COBOL and Erlang, in order to become a true developer and quit the pseudo web development world.